dragosbln/nutrition-site/README.md

 # Website for a Startup on Nutrition

-*This is a website for a personal project that I'm currently working on.
-Right now I only use it for primary market research, but I will update as the situation requires it.
+## This is a website for a personal project that I'm currently working on.
+*Right now I only use it for primary market research, but I will update as the situation requires it.

-*I created it using ReactJS and Firebase Cloud Services
+## I created it using ReactJS and Firebase Cloud Services

+## The website is live on: https://nutritionstartup.firebaseapp.com/